BATspock/Texture-based-segmentation-using-neighbouring-pixels/README.md

 The code is still work under progress

-* out of memory k-means processing
+* out of memory k-means implementation